ashokgit/Ultimate-Translator/README.md

 -   **Scalability for Massive Jobs**: The current architecture processes requests synchronously.
 Translating millions of records would require implementing a robust asynchronous task management system (e.g., using a job queue like BullMQ with Redis) to handle long-running background jobs gracefully.
 -   **API Rate Limit Handling**: While the service includes basic rate limiting, it does not yet have sophisticated logic to dynamically manage the specific rate limits imposed by external providers like OpenAI or Google Translate.
+-   **Hardcoded Source Language**: The application currently assumes the source language is English for all translations.
+Support for dynamic source language detection or selection is planned for a future release.
 -   **Security**: The application currently lacks a dedicated user authentication and authorization layer.
 Access is open on the network where it is deployed.
 -   **Auditability**: Comprehensive audit logs to track translation history, API key usage, and configuration changes are not yet implemented.